AarKro/Hera/README.md

 ### Hera Chatbot :robot:

+Hera Chatbot is the heart of the project and is what users directly interact with via Discord.
+The code for it can be found in the [`core/`](https://github.com/AarKro/Hera/tree/master/core) module and is written in Java using the [Discord4J](https://github.com/Discord4J/Discord4J) Discord API wrapper.

 #### Setup

 * Copy the file [`env_var_template.sh`](https://github.com/AarKro/Hera/blob/master/environment/scripts/env_var_template.sh) and create a new file with its contents called `env_var.sh` in [`environment/scripts/`](https://github.com/AarKro/Hera/tree/master/environment/scripts)